tjs23/nuc_processing/README.txt

 chromosomal regions.
 This format specifies more than just the chromosome contact
 map: it also records the original read locations within the (ligated) primary RE digest fragments, strand information, ambiguity information and information to relate the data back to the original FASTQ input files.
-Accoringly this format can be used for data filtering and validation.
+Accordingly this format can be used for data filtering and validation.

 The columns of NCC files correspond to: